alemelis/sd-webui-ar/README.md

 Note the `#` marking the line as a comment, i.e. the extension is not reading that line.
 To use a custom value, un-comment the relative line by removing the starting `#`.
 A custom aspect ratio is defined as `button-label, aspect-ratio-value # comment`.
 The `aspect-ratio-value` must be a number (either `float` or `int`) while the `# comment` is optional.
+The `button-label` will be displayed inside the button.
+It can be anything you like.

 Resolutions are defined inside `resolutions.txt` file.
 By default this reads